vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 ### Deposit Pool

-Sp module use its module account to manage all the staking tokens which deposit by storage providers.
+The SP module uses its module account to manage all the staking tokens deposited by storage providers.

 ## Message